mario-bermonti/stimpool/docs/contributing.md

 This way we achieve an easy and scalable development process that avoids merge conflicts and long-living branches.

-In this method, the `master` branch always has the latest version of the software, is stable, and is working.
+In this method, the `master` branch always has the latest working version of the software, is stable, and is working.